WEBSITES, AUDIO, VIDEO, AND IMAGES

 Snow's Class Listings Page .

-ABSTRACT: Internet Archive is a free website with a goal of preserving the world's knowledge.
+ABSTRACT: Internet Archive is a free website with a goal of preserving the world's knowledge and providing it to everyone for free.

-In a previous class we discussed their text and book files and this class will
+In a previous class we discussed their text and book files.
+This class will

 internet links, are posted on my website